 Food Link Massachusetts - A food rescue organization that collects restaurant and cafe food and distributes to those in need.

 Greater Boston Food Bank Boston, MA - The food bank collects donations for people in the Boston area experiencing hunger as a result of the COVID-19 crisis

 New York Hospitality Alliance New York - The association lists employment opportunities, financial aid, critical hotlines, and where food can be donated on their resource page.

-Rethink Food New York City, NY - Rethink Food will provide 30 New York restaurants with $40,000 to change their operation model into a food distribution center during the pandemic.
+Rethink Food New York City, NY - Rethink Food will provide 30 New York restaurants with $40,000 to change their operating model into a food distribution center during the pandemic.